 It is for this reason that pads are not given out for free to women and girls.
 Launch Pad wants to stimulate the local economy and empower women to earn their own money by creating employment opportunities for them.
 These small financial transactions foster that philosophy.
 Furthermore, data collected by Launch Pad through speaking with local women in Sierra Leone suggests that the women there find little dignity in hand outs.
 They want to be worked with in partnership and to bring about change led by women.
 Charging a small amount for the pads also takes a bit of financial pressure off Launch Pad and One Girl, and allows the project to be financially sustainable.

 Without projects like Launch Pad providing women and girls with access to pads and tampons, many women in countries like Sierra Leone are forced to use strips of old cloth called ‘pieces’ or other makeshift substitutes for sanitary products that are often highly unhygienic and hot beds for dangerous bacteria that can cause rashes or infection.
 Often, women do not have enough money to buy soap, so the cloth will not be cleaned properly between uses.
-Not to mention their unreliability for catching all of a women’s menstrual blood.
+Not to mention their unreliability for catching all of a woman’s menstrual blood.
 When you consider the potential for embarrassment this could cause if blood were to leak onto clothing, coupled with the social stigma and taboo mensuration has in Developing Countries, it’s little wonder many girls choose to miss school for the duration of their period.

 To date Launch Pad has trained 680 local women to be Launch Pad Champions.
 They have reached 34 schools and communities in both rural and urban Sierra Leone and educated a whopping 13,052 women and girls on menstrual hygiene.
 In these communities and schools they’ve distributed more than 22,000 packets of pads.
-Those numbers and incredible!
+Those numbers are incredible!